03 Apr (Pesach): The Transformation of the Blemish – Parshas Tazria & Metzora – Insights in Recovery, the Blemish of Addiction

 Inspired by the teachings of Harav Yitzchak Ginsburgh and Rabbi Moshe Genuth

 Pesach is a time of transformation.
-The Jewish nation exited Mitzrayim (Egypt) at its lowest physical and spiritual point in history, and very quickly, within a month’s time went from the lowest depths of their existence to merit receiving the Torah at Sinai… the highest level of our existence in history.
-Thus, this first type of tshuvah (to return to spiritually pure state) is referred to as Tshuva of Transformation , the Tshuva of Nissan, and the month in which we have Pesach.
+The Jewish Nation exited Mitzrayim (Egypt) at its lowest physical and spiritual point in history, and very quickly, within a month’s time went from the lowest depths of their existence to merit receiving the Torah at Sinai… the highest level of our existence in history.
+Thus, there was this first experience of tshuvah (to return to spiritually pure state) referred to as Tshuvah of Transformation , the Tshuvah of Nissan, and the month in which we have Pesach.
 It is a tshuva of birth or rebirth, in this case, the birth of the Nation of Klol Yisroel through the journey of the Exile from Egypt and the receiving of the Torah at Sinai.

-The second type of tshuva is the Tshuva of Evolution.
+The second type of tshuva is the Tshuvah of Evolution.

-As its name implies, the tshuva of evolution is done more slowly and methodically, step by step.
-This is the tshuva process associated with Elul, a time of careful consideration of one’s character and sins.
-When doing Tshuva, it is important time to engage in a thorough cheshbon hanefesh, a personal accounting also commonly referred to in the ‘12 Step’ programs as a personal inventory.
+As its name implies, the tshuvah of evolution is done more slowly and methodically, step by step.
+This is the tshuvah process associated with Elul, a time of careful consideration of one’s character and sins.
+When doing Tshuvah, it is important time to engage in a thorough cheshbon hanefesh, a personal accounting also commonly referred to in the ‘12 Step’ programs as a personal inventory.

-‘ The Tshuva of Pesach is the Tshuva of Transformation.’
+‘ The Tshuvah of Pesach is the Tshuva of Transformation.’

 Month of Nissan and Pesach;